open-telemetry/opentelemetry-go/exporters/otlp/README.md

 ## Configuration

-Configuratin options can be specified when creating a new exporter (`NewExporter`).
+Configurations options can be specified when creating a new exporter (`NewExporter`).

 ### `WorkerCount(n uint)`